eventEmitter/ee-net/README.md

 ## usage

-the Server && conenction class do have almost all properties & events of the native node.js «net» API. aee [net API](http://nodejs.org/docs/latest/api/net.html)
+The Server and Connection class do have almost all properties and events of the native node.js «net» API. see [net API](http://nodejs.org/docs/latest/api/net.html)

 ### server

 #### constructor

-the constructor of the server class takes the parameters described at [tls.createServer](http://nodejs.org/docs/latest/api/tls.html#tls_tls_createserver_options_secureconnectionlistener) for a tls enabled server and the parameters described at [net.createServer](http://nodejs.org/docs/latest/api/net.html#net_net_createserver_options_connectionlistener) for non tls mode. you may pass a port and a host parameter as well.
+The constructor of the server class takes the options described at [tls.createServer](http://nodejs.org/docs/latest/api/tls.html#tls_tls_createserver_options_secureconnectionlistener) for a tls enabled server and the options described at [net.createServer](http://nodejs.org/docs/latest/api/net.html#net_net_createserver_options_connectionlistener) for non tls mode. you may pass a port and a host option as well.

 	var net = require( "ee-net" );